 Still, I confess that circumstances may be so difficult, even drawn out over such a long period of time, that I question the goodness of God.
 And, I submit this is not wrong!
 Those familiar with Scripture won’t be surprised to learn that holy writ is never surprised by lament or grief.
 The Psalmists tell us this much (Psalm 6:3; 10:1; 38:9-11; 42:7; 130:1).
 Even Jesus expressed deep anguish as he echoed Psalm 22:1, questioning the very presence of God in his darkest hour (see Mark 15:34).
-Strangely, I’m cautiously comforted by knowing that I’m given a kind of divine permission, alongside Jesus, to lament and to weep and to question.
-What is most important, and the point I wish to draw out here, is that as I circle back at the end of my day, I end at the same place I began, namely, that God is good.
+Strangely, I’m cautiously comforted that, alongside Jesus, I’m given a kind of divine permission to lament and to weep and to question.
+What is most important, and the point I wish to draw out here is that, as I circle back at the end of my day, I end at the same place I began, namely, that God is good.
 When I renew daily—even hourly, if needed—my commitment to this “first principle,” then everything else will come into focus, gradually but certainly.
-Of course, my repeated commitment to belief in God’s goodness will not change circumstances, but it will surely serve to put them in their place, locating them under the goodness of Almighty God and thereby reducing the angst of this inescapable predicament.
+Naturally, my repeated commitment to belief in God’s goodness will not change circumstances, but it will surely serve to put them in their place, locating them under the goodness of Almighty God and thereby reducing the angst of this inescapable predicament.

 1Note: I recognize there may be a symbiotic relationship between God’s goodness and our circumstances such that the one is used as a kind of agency that impacts the other resulting in an appearance of change to both.
 This post, however, will not go into such depth.
 I only raise the possibility to pique further interests. [continue reading]